nirv-ai/docs/consul/README.md

 │   │   ├── cfssl.json #
 │   │   │   ├── poop.soup.boop #
-├── secrets         # chroot jail, a temporary folder or private git repo │   └── arbitrary.domain.com
+├── secrets         # chroot jail, a temporary folder or private git repo │   └── $CA_CN
-│   │   └── tls     # should contain all required tls certs
+│   │   └── tls     # we will persist created files to this directory
 ```

 ### INTERFACE